dependents/Dependents/readme.md

 ```

 Here is an example of using some other optional settings.
-You can also combine js and sass roots in the same `.deprc`.
+You can also combine js and styles roots in the same `.deprc`.
 See below for all possible settings.
 At a minimum, you will need at last a `root` or `styles_root` in any `.deprc` file.

 ```